ARTICLES OF ASSOCIATION OF THE DOWNHILL ONLY CLUB,

 1.10 “Committee Secretary” means the Secretary of the Committee or any other person appointed to perform the duties of the Secretary of the Committee, including a joint, assistant or deputy secretary.

-Unless the context otherwise requires, words or expressions contained in these Articles bear the same meaning as in the Act but excluding any statutory modification thereof not in force when these Articles become binding on the Club.
+1.11 “the United Kingdom” means Great Britain and Northern Ireland unless the context otherwise requires, words or expressions contained in these Articles bear the same meaning as in the Act but excluding any statutory modification thereof not in force when these Articles become binding on the Club.

 No regulations set out in any statute or in any statutory instrument or other subordinate legislation concerning companies including, but not limited to, the Regulations contained in Table C in the Schedule of the Companies (Tables A to F) Regulations 1985 (SI 1985/805) (as amended) and the model articles of association for a private company limited by guarantee contained in Schedule 2 of the Companies (Model Articles) Regulations 2008 (SI 2008/3229) (as amended prior to the date of adoption of these Articles), shall apply to the Company but the following shall be the articles of association of the Company.